chipbaber/apex_textdemo/json_db.md

 - Query the collection using javascript syntax in SQL Workshop.
 - Create a custom view in SQL Worksheet.

 - To perform these steps the APEX schema user needs to be granted SODA collection from admin.
+Execute the query below as your user once logged into SQL*Worksheet.
+If the priviledge does not exist then you will need to have your Autonomous Admin user grant it to you.
 ```
+SELECT * FROM USER_ROLE_PRIVS;

 grant SODA_APP to SEARCHDEMO;
 ```

-- Get Example to get json player data, simple change the player ID number to access and download other json files.
+- Get Example to get json player data, simple change the player ID number to access and download other json files. http://lookup-service-prod.mlb.com/json/named.player_info.bam?sport_code='mlb'&player_id='493316'

-http://lookup-service-prod.mlb.com/json/named.player_info.bam?sport_code='mlb'&player_id='493316'

 - Follow the video to see how to create a collection in APEX.
 Once created query the base table.
 ```